comery/Bamsnap-LRS/README.md

 - **PDF**: High-quality PDF output via CairoSVG.
 - **PNG**: Raster output for quick preview and sharing.

-The CLI uses SVG rendering as the single source of truth.
-PNG and PDF outputs are generated from the same SVG content to keep all output formats visually consistent.

 ## 📦 Installation

 ### Requirements